How to begin the low FODMAP diet - your complete starter pack

 Why you need this quick start kit

 It’s UK-focused, practical, and based on the most up-to-date information available.
-In 10 minutes you’ll know what’s safe, what’s not, and what’s changed in 2025.
+In 10 minutes you’ll know what you can eat.

 You might be thinking: